caolan/magery/README.md

 ### `<template-if>`

-Conditionally expands it's child elements if the property named in the `test` attribute evaluates to true.
+Conditionally expands its child elements if the property named in the `test` attribute evaluates to true.

 __NOTE:__ An empty Array in Magery is considered 'false' (normally in